 Affordable housing projects could be on the uptick in California as the state's Housing Finance Agency announced a new program on Wednesday aimed at making it easier for developers to establish less expensive housing options.

-• Stevie and John Delgado of Turlock are the parents of a 9-pound-3-ounce boy born Feb.
-5 at Emanuel Medical Center.
+• Sabrina Morales of Turlock is the mother of an 8-pound-2-ounce boy born March 27 at Emanuel Medical Center.